eosforce/FIPs/EOSC Main Network 14th BP Conference Arrangement.md

 23 | forcesphere | forcesphere |   |

 - ## Cyborg reports to the community on technical routes
-### eThe eosforce public chain is a high performance computing platform, and the future technical directions are as follows:
+### The eosforce public chain is a high performance computing platform, and the future technical directions are as follows:
 1. Privacy calculation
 1. Zero knowledge proof
 1. Privacy store